SuplexProject/Suplex.Docs/docs/suplex.md

 ## Traditional RBAC: Roles & Rights

-A traditional RBAC is is typically *Users/Groups => Role => Right*, where Rights are defined in application-specific ideas and implemented in matching code blocks.
+A traditional RBAC is typically *Users/Groups => Roles => Rights*, where Rights are defined in application-specific ideas and implemented in matching code blocks.
 The drawback to this approach is one must understand all possible security profiles before coding, or the Rights must be sufficiently granular to accommodate unforseen and anomalous profiles.
 As developers, we'll probably choose granularity, but, the resultant RBAC Rights list can end up being quite large, which may confuse consumers, or just be a lot of work to maintain.
 We could consolidate, but that, of course, defeats the granularity.
 Another general problem is alignment of RBAC Rights definitions to code - not every code action neatly matches discreet Right definitions, thus hampering optimally granulating Rights.

 In the example diagram below, the initial RBAC is defined with Rights 'Read/Write', 'Delete', and 'Configure', mapped to corresponding code actions, and there's only one bit of shared-Rights-code where the 'Delete' and 'Configure' actions overlap.
 As developers, a small if-clause on the top of the shared code is not ideal, but we're probably only slightly unhappy.